rd04dev/Oppia-Android-Fork-from-Fork/wiki/Bazel-Setup-Instructions-for-Linux.md

 **The steps to install Bazel on Linux are:**
 1. Install Bazel 1.
 2. Set up the ANDROID_HOME environment variable.
-3. Verify the Android build
+3. Verify the Android build.

 ### 1. Install Bazel